cat-726989__480

 Some day the morning will come when he no longer announces he wants breakfast.
 He won’t be able to jump on his chair or the counter.
 Stiffness and pain will overtake Rocky.
 Only then will we make that final trip to the vet, which we’ve done for all our pets.

 The other day he sat on my lap.
-I patted his thin body.
+I patted his thin body and bony spine.
 He purred and looked at me, slowly blinking his eyes.
 I’ll miss this kitty.
 Rocky’s been with us longer than any animal.
 The first day we got him, he was so little he could fit on my outstretched palms.
 He had a bad cold and I worried he wouldn’t make it through the night.
 But he did.
 His passing will be the end of an era, as all our pets’ deaths are.

 We humans have also gotten older.
 Time moves on for all.